eugenusb/eugenusb.github.io/_posts/2021-11-03-Forecasting volatility.md

 	\mathcal{L}(p) = P(x_1, \cdots, x_n | p) = \prod_{i=1}^{n} p^{x_i}(1-p)^{x_i}.
 $$

-To simplify the computations, a standard trick is finding the maxima of the logarithm of the likelihood, which doesn't change the result since $$\log$$ is an increasing map but transforms the product into a sum.
+To simplify the computations, a standard trick is to find the maxima of the logarithm of the likelihood, which doesn't change the result since $$\log$$ is an increasing map but transforms the product into a sum.
 Deriving with respect to $$p$$,

 $$
 	\frac{\partial \log(\mathcal{L}(p))}{\partial p} = \frac{\partial}{\partial p} \sum_{i=1}^{n} x_i \log(p) + (1-x_i)\log(1-p) = \sum_{i=1}^{n} \frac{x_i}{p} - \frac{1-x_i}{1-p}.